JiMinitaur/udacity/ud036 (Programming Foundations with Python)/Lesson-3a/Readme.md

 * `movie_library.py`:
   * loads the dictionaries fed to `Movie(dict)` from JSON file `movies.json` and feeds the movie list into the provided web page generator (`fresh_tomatoes.py`).
   * Using dictionary as the constructor object proved fruitful here, as the constructor could also be used as a decoding callback.
-The result is that a single called to the standard library decoder automatically constructs the objects from the JSON.
+The result is that a single call to the standard library decoder automatically constructs the objects from the JSON.
 The aliasing applied in `movies.py` is still applicable in the JSON.

 * `fresh_tomatoes.py` was provided.
 The only edit I made was to include my snarky descriptions in the rendered output.